ZachBurge/Demultiplex/Assignment-the-first/psuedo.md

         5. If 'r2index-rev_comp_r3index' not in dictionary of known index pairs, write associated reads from R1 and R4 to 'unknownR1' and 'unknownR4' output files with indexes appended to the header line.
 Increment unknown count.

         6. Else,
-            if any of the quality scores of the index do not meet the user-defined cutoff, write the associated reads from R1 and R4 to 'unknownR1' and 'unknownR4' output files with indexes appended to the header line.
+            if meets_qscore_cutoff returns False, write the associated reads from R1 and R4 to 'unknownR1' and 'unknownR4' output files with indexes appended to the header line.
 Increment unknown count.

             7. Else, increment count of 'index from R2-reverse complement' position in the dictionary.